IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 IdentityForce account setup on two-factor authentication page

 Although the dashboard was user-friendly, the site itself gave us a lot of trouble.
-After logging in, the page would load endlessly and trying again in a new browser wouldn't fix the issue.
+After logging in, the page would load endlessly and trying again in a new browser didn't fix the issue.
 We were forced to wait several minutes before trying to log in again.

 IdentityForce login page loading